minprog/programmeren-1/steps/index.md

 Do you have a problem getting to the right solution or finding how to make some calculation?
 That means that either the problem is **underspecified** or you might lack a tiny bit of **knowledge** from the problem domain.
 Try to figure out which one it is and ask for help if needed!

-**Intermezzo.
+> **Intermezzo.
 Watch the walkthrough**
+>

-Some of our problems come with a **walkthrough** movie in which some of the core assumptions and ideas are explained.
+> Some of our problems come with a **walkthrough** movie in which some of the core assumptions and ideas are explained.
 If you appear to lack some domain knowledge, it is likely that this is explained in the walkthrough.
+>

-Ideally, you watch this movie just after you have tried solving some of the problem instances yourself.
-Note that the walkthroughs often explain
+> Ideally, you watch this movie just after you have tried solving some of the problem instances yourself.
+Note that the walkthroughs often also explain practical matters of getting input and formatting output.
+The Steps only concern the core algorithm, so be sure to get back to the walkthrough as soon as you are ready to code your solution.

 **Step 2.
 Write down your steps (with partner)**